 4. Up to one page of photo(s) is optional

 Deadline: November 30.
 Applicants must submit a fresh application package each year to be considered.

 Incomplete applications will not be considered.

-Applications can be mailed, faxed or e-mailed to the AMHA Office:
+Applications can be mailed, faxed or e-mailed to the AMHECT Office:

 American Morgan Horse Educational Charitable Trust